HaloGod/Edge-ONVIF-Driver/README.md

-# SmartThings Edge ONVIF Driver
+# SmartThings Edge ONVIF Driver with DoorBell Enhancements
-Supports motion detection and streaming from ONVIF-compliant IP cameras
+Supports motion detection and streaming from ONVIF-compliant IP cameras.
+Also now supports doorbell functionality.
+Doorbell button presses should act like Ring Video Doorbells and provide a notification on ST TVs and Hubs.

 ## Pre-requisites
 - SmartThings hub capable of running Edge platform